|

 to as the California

-dealerships have been unable to repair the vehicle within
+unable to repair the vehicle within the warranty period

-the warranty period after being given a reasonable number of
+after being given a reasonable number of opportunities

-loan balance, or replace the vehicle with a comparable
+“lemon”, or replace the vehicle with a comparable model

 manufacturer agree to a replacement.